Mandarin (character): Origins

 During three of their early confrontations, the Mandarin manages to take Iron Man (or his alter ego Tony Stark) captive, but fails to kill him.
 Similarly, Iron Man thwarts the Mandarin's various schemes, but is unable to bring him to justice.
 Some of the Mandarin's early technological achievements are the launching of a small orbiting satellite whose "death-ray" he aims at Stark Industries, and the building (later retconned as "the reprogramming, the refitting, and the recharging") of Ultimo, a 30 ft humanoid android possessing vast destructive power.
 The Mandarin would employ Ultimo four times over the years, but it was always defeated by Iron Man.

 The Mandarin's teleportation technology, derived from Makluan science, enables him to kidnap people at will or teleport himself out of threatening situations.
 He teleports the Swordsman to his castle just before the Avengers capture him, plotting to use him to destroy the Avengers and adding the technology to his sword to aid him, though the Swordsman betrays him and throws the bomb away.
-During his fifth encounter with Iron Man, the Mandarin teleports Harold J. "Happy" Hogan, a friend and confidant of Iron Man, to his castle in China half a world away.
+During his fifth encounter with Iron Man, the Mandarin teleports Happy Hogan, a friend and confidant of Iron Man, to his castle in China half a world away.
 Hogan is wearing the Iron Man armor at the time to help protect his employer's secret identity, and the Mandarin mistakes him for his foe.
 In rescuing Hogan, Iron Man physically bests the Mandarin in personal combat for the first time.
 Iron Man redirected the missiles that the Mandarin had launched so that they hit the Mandarin's castle, destroying it.
 The Mandarin escaped by means of his teleportation machinery and he materialized aboard his orbiting satellite.
-There, he constructs a gemlike device capable of broadcasting "hate-rays" toward Earth.
+There, he constructs a gem-like device capable of broadcasting "hate-rays" toward Earth.
 The Mandarin, using his teleportation technology, assembles several former enemies of the Avengers to perform missions for him: the Living Laser, who attacks Asia with Ultimo, but is beaten by Thor and Hawkeye; the original Power Man and the Swordsman, who, with an army of mercenaries, attacked a South American country, but are beaten by Goliath, the Wasp, and Iron Man; Amora the Enchantress; and Skurge the Executioner, who lead an army of trolls in Africa, but are beaten by Hercules and the Scarlet Witch.
 The Avengers manage to thwart the Mandarin's scheme after getting to the satellite, despite being hit by his hate-rays that make each of them attack the person nearest to themselves.
 However, the Wasp is nearest to the Mandarin and her attack on him shuts off the rays.
 The Mandarin is sucked into space and the Avengers are able to destroy his satellite.